dcsil/CSC491/presentations/ethics.md

 ---

-# How do we determine ethics anyways?
+# How do we determine ethics anyway?

 There are a few factors that will affect your values and ethics: